nairadithya/website/src/content/essays/2024-10-16/on-mathematics.md

 Dive deep into the poetry of reason and the language of the universe, and find joy in the knowledge that you can understand it if you simply learned to submerge yourself in its embrace.
 Find joy in holding truth that will never waver, beauty that will never fade, freedom that is purely yours and love that will only grow.

 With this, I leave you.
 I wish you luck on your journey.
-The seas of chaos are treacherous, may the anchors of reason hold you steadfast towards where you want to go.
+The seas of reality are treacherous, may the anchors of reason hold you steadfast towards where you want to go.